Quick Start · ~10 minutes

 Your first live dashboard

-Connect an ESP8266 or ESP32, send a sensor value to Virtuino Cloud, and watch it update live — then build a dashboard and add an automation rule.
-Just copy, paste and flash.
+Connect your board, send a sensor value to Virtuino Cloud, and watch it update live — then build a dashboard and add an automation rule.
+Just install the library, paste the sketch and flash.

 Create free account Jump to the code